 Physical activities that improve circulation enables your muscles to perform to the maximum of their ability.
 More blood flow helps reduce muscle cramps, and with faster recovery and sore muscles.

 A small increase in your heart rate will burn more calories, most of which will come from fat.
 Even light exercise works well.
 So in this case, cycling is one of the best choices.
 Moreover, exercise requires our bodies to produce energy by burning fat or stored carbohydrates known as glycogen.

 Cycling improves your stamina, or in other words, energy levels.
-Repeated cycling sessions with rest in between will result in easier recovery of your heart health.
+Repeated cycling sessions with rest in between will result in easier recovery of your heart health, with many people also taking CBD to help recover faster.
 And your body in the meantime will get chance to repair itself.
 And as a result, after every session, your overall health is improved bit by a bit.

 2) Strengthens the Cardiovascular System

 The cardiovascular system is made up of your heart and blood vessels and it is responsible for transporting nutrients and oxygen throughout your body.
 As cycling increase your resting heart rate, there comes a stress on your whole cardiovascular system.

 And, any form of physical activity strengthens your whole cardiovascular system.

 Aerobic exercises require more capacity to hold oxygen in the blood, known as aerobic capacity.
 With cycling, you have a longer period of time spent in keeping more oxygen intake to maintain the output.

 The cardiovascular system maintains the blood flow amount to various parts of the body.
 While cycling, the muscles send stress signal to our heart.
 And it reacts by sending more blood to the required areas.